How Much Can You Save with an All-Electric Car?

 Annual Savings with an Electric Car

-In fact, the typical petrol driver could still save close to £750 in 2023 and again 2024 in annual running costs by swapping to an electric car, through reduced vehicle taxes and fuel costs.
-(Note, at the beginning of 2022, the annual savings were closer to £1,000 per year but this has changed with electricity prices rising more than petrol prices in 2022 and 2023 as well as changes to road taxes for EVs.)
+In 2026, a typical petrol driver could still save close to £500 in annual running costs by swapping to an electric car, through reduced vehicle taxes (particularly in the first year) and fuel costs.
+(Note, at the beginning of 2022, the annual savings was closer to £1,000 per year but this has changed with electricity prices rising more than petrol prices since then, as well as changes to road taxes for EVs.)

-Electric Car vs Petrol Car: Annual SavingsPer Year (until 2025)Per Year (after 2025)Over 5 Years
+Electric Car vs Petrol Car: Annual SavingsPer Year (until 2025)Per Year (from 2025)Over 5 Years

 Estimated Fuel Savings (depends on vehicle, mileage and electricity/petrol prices)~£579~£579~£2,895